Recent Changes - Search:

 If you have questions you can contact me (Michael Perzl) at michael@perzl.org (though sometimes my reply might take a while).

-Unless there is a specific RPM for a higher AIX version than V5.1 available you are always safe to use the AIX V5.1 version.
-AIX has excellent binary compatibility and therefore I intentionally use a rather early level of AIX V5.1 to build my packages.
+Unless there is a specific RPM for a higher AIX version than V5.1 available you are always safe to use the AIX5L V5.1 version.
+AIX has excellent binary compatibility and therefore I intentionally use a rather early level of AIX5L V5.1 to build my packages.
 They should all run on later AIX versions with no problems.
 Exceptions to this rule are some very OS-version specific RPMs, e.g., GCC.

 Please note: